takigama/HomeAutomationExperiments/Tasmota-Micro/README.md

-Proves both raw input voltage or raw output voltage - i.e. you can push power into the unit via one of these pins or provide power at the input voltage as output (i.e. if your driving from USB these pins are 5v)
+Proves both raw input voltage or raw output voltage - i.e. you can push power into the unit via one of these pins or provide power at the input voltage as output (i.e. if your driving from USB these pins are 5v).
+Maximum input voltate is 16v according to the MCP1703 tech specs, but I wouldn't have a need to go beyond 12v myself.

 ### P3

 These are the mosfet switched versions of GPIO2 and the RX line.
-They also include current limiting resistors, R1 and R2 - you must size these appropriaely for your project (or just bridge them and put resistors on your actual device.
+They also include current limiting resistors, R1 and R2 - you must size these appropriaely for your project (or just bridge them and put resistors on your actual device).

 ### P4

-This header provides all 4 GPIO's as direct connections on the ESP at the level of the ESP itself (3.3v)
+This header provides all 4 GPIO's as direct connections on the ESP at the level of the ESP itself (3.3v), be aware though that depending on the state of the ESP itself (which can draw about 170ma max - apparently), you can only draw a maxmimum of about 80ma!.

 ### P5

 Output from the MCP1703 regulator is provided on these pins.
-This would typically be 3.3v but if you've put in your own changes, what comes out there is on you.
+This would typically be 3.3v but if you've put in your own changes, what comes out there is up to you, i.e. configure that in the tasmota gui.

 ### P6